Esri/storymap-cascade/README.md

 Yes, when the story is configured with an application ID, adding the URL parameter 'edit' will open the builder.
 You will be prompted for user authentication.

 #### How to deploy the application on a web server?
-If you are not familiar with web servers here is three solutions:
+If you are not familiar with web servers here are three solutions:
  * Use a free hosting service like [Dropbox](https://www.dropbox.com), you may have to [configure Dropbox to enable webpage hosting](https://www.dropbox.com/enable_public_folder)
  * Use the web server that comes with your server Operating System.
-On Windows this is Internet Information Services (IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
+On Windows this is Internet Information Services (IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access its content using `http://localhost`
  * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommended for production)

-If you are experiencing some rendering issues like improper symbol appearing instead of icons, you will have an extra configuration to perform.
+If you are experiencing some rendering issues like improper symbols appearing instead of icons, you will have an extra configuration to perform.
 Some servers require to configure a new mime type to be able to serve Cascade fonts correctly.
 See the following links for more information:

  * [IIS Mime types](http://codingstill.com/2013/01/set-mime-types-for-web-fonts-in-iis/)
  * [Properly serve webfonts](http://blog.symbolset.com/properly-serve-webfonts)